 A massive survey of more than 315,000 participants conducted in 2019 shows that people who didn't start exercising on a regular basis until they were in their 40s (or even 50s) still reap the benefits compared to people who have been working out most of their lives.

 Researchers divided the participants into three groups based on activity level: those who have worked out since they were younger adults, those who started later in life and those who used to work out a lot but not so much anymore.
-The team was surprised to learn that the older group who started exercising later in life lowered their mortality rate 32 to 35 percent compared to the control group (people who never exercised) even after taking into consideration body mass index, alcohol consumption and other life factors.
+The team was surprised to learn that the older group who started exercising later in life lowered their mortality rate 32% to 35% compared to the control group (people who never exercised) even after taking into consideration body mass index, alcohol consumption and other life factors.

 Longer telomeres, longer life